Begun in 2016, the Manuscript Connections Project explores how computational methods can bring new perspectives to the study of medieval manuscripts.

-Assistant Professor, Art and Art History, Eastern Connecticut State University
+Associate Professor, Art and Art History, Eastern Connecticut State University

 Maeve Doyle brings a deep expertise in medieval French manuscripts to the project.
 Her research and publications on medieval iconography ensure that the team stays grounded in core art-historical questions.

 Carolyn Anderson brings natural language processing and machine learning expertise to the project.
 Her background in computer science and digital humanities allows her to speak across domains.

 Alexander Brey brings a more general perspective on digital art history to the project.
 His publications have emphasized the salience of quantitative and computational methods for answering art historical questions, and survey the state of digital art history as a field.

 Other project contributors have included undergraduate students at both Wellesley College and Eastern Connecticut State University.

 - Jessica Daniel, Eastern Connecticut State University, class of 2019

 - Angel Ding, Wellesley College, class of 2023